John Hawdon (colonial settler): Relations with traditional owners

 At the time Hawdon was 'taking up' land, the traditional owners of that land were still occupying it.
 It was the granting of title deeds for the land, to settlers such as Hawdon, that was extinguishing what was later known as native title over that land.

 Hawdon seems to have enjoyed friendly relations with the local people.
 While living at 'Eldersie', he would lend them guns, powder and shot, repaid by the local people with half of the game that they had shot.
 He praised the friendliness and strict honesty of the local people around Camden, and noted their excellent memories, although—unsurprisingly perhaps for a man noted for his energetic disposition and with the prejudices of the time—he thought that they were 'excessively idle.'

 Once Hawdon moved to Kiora, the settlers were living close by the local Yuin people.
 Local people, having heard Hawdon calling his wife "My dear", also did so, believing that was her true name.
 Hawdon's barnyard at Kiora was the scene of an inter-communal battle between local 'Moruya' men and 'Braidwood' men, probably both different groups of Yuin.
 Although the settlers inside the house were frightened by the fighting, they were not involved.
 The 'Braidwood' men retreated, leaving two wounded in the yard.

+Local people also hunted down and, when he refused to come with them, killed an assigned convict, who had escaped from the estate of Duncan Mackellar near Braidwood.
+The man had travelled cross-country and turned to bushranging, including robbing Hawdons's store building.
+The local people returned, bringing the man's severed head to Hawdon.

 It was local Yuin people, around Moruya, who showed Hawdon the rich well-watered land around Bodalla.
 It is unlikely that they understood the huge consequences of the Crown Lease that he later obtained over the land, effectively dispossessing Yuin people occupying that land.
-Hawdon had a brass breastplate made for a Yuin man, Paddy Nurrang, 'King of Bergalia'.
+Hawdon had a brass breastplate made for a Yuin man, Paddy Nurrang, 'King of Bergalia', who died in 1862.

 For many years, he employed at least three Aboriginal men as servants—'Mister Campbell', the coach-driver, dressed in black livery, 'Mister Walker', and 'Benson'.
 It was as if he was recreating an English manor, on the verges of what was, in the eyes of his contemporaries, still a wilderness.

+In November 1880, William Benson, a.k.a.
+Wynoo, formerly an employee of John Hawdon for many years, obtained a 32 acre reserve of Crown Land, on Tuross Lake, for his use for the rest of his lifetime.
+It was within the traditional land of his own Yuin people.
+In 1883, there was stated to be five males, three females, and six children living there, with some attending Turlinjah Public School.
+At some time after his death, in 1917, the reserve was revoked.
+It is now mainly private land, with a strip of Crown Land on the lakeshore.